 Your beliefs in language learning are a critical factor in whether your learning is going to be successful

-The role of beliefs in learning languages are largely ignored in most language learning books, courses and classes, and by those who attempt to learn one by themselves.
-There are many factors at work in becoming a successful language learner, apart from beliefs, however to ignore it you do it at your own peril.
+The role of beliefs in learning languages is largely ignored in most language learning books, courses and classes, and by those who attempt to learn one by themselves.
+There are many factors at work in becoming a successful language learner, apart from beliefs, however, to ignore it you do so at your own peril.